“Paratene Te Manu” by Gottfried Lindauer

 “Paratene Te Manu” by Gottfried Lindauer depicts a Maori with his ‘Tā moko’.
 Paratene Te Manu was one of 14 Māori who visited England in 1863.
 They met Queen Victoria, appearing before her in traditional clothing and ornaments.
 Tā moko is the permanent body and face markings developed by the Māori.
 Unlike tattoos, Tā moko is carved by chisels in the skin rather than punctured.
-This left the skin with grooves, rather than a smooth surface.
+This left the skin with grooves, and not a smooth surface.

 Captain James Cook wrote in 1769: